-\textbf{\textit{Collision Prediction Datasets.}} We review vision-based ego-centric collision prediction datasets collected in real-world \cite{CST-S3D} or simulated \cite{CrashToNotCrash} scenarios.
-Based on the annotation scheme, these datasets can be subdivided into three categories.
-The first type offers only temporal information and binary classification labels, denoting `when a collision occurs', such as the ego-involved collision footage in CCD \cite{CarCrashDataset} and CADP \cite{CADPDataset}.
-The second type supports `when-and-what' analysis by further incorporating categorical labels.
-As shown in Fig.~\ref{fig:DoTA_visualization} (b), the ego-involved single-vehicle accidents in DoTA \cite{DoTA} comply to this category due to the unavailability of bounding boxes in its original `What-Where-When' pipeline in this case.
-Despite the potential of ego-involved collision footage in TADD \cite{TADD} in this field, it currently lacks temporal annotations for the collision start frame.
-CST-S3D dataset \cite{CST-S3D} to be analyzed belongs to this class.
+Candidate datasets can be divided into three categories based on their annotation schemes.
+The first type offers only temporal information and binary classification labels, denoting `\textit{when a collision occurs}', such as the ego-involved collision footage in \hyperref[dataset:CCD]{CCD} \cite{CarCrashDataset} and \hyperref[dataset:cadp]{CADP} \cite{CADPDataset}.
+The second type supports `\textit{when-and-what}' analysis by further incorporating categorical labels.
+The ego-involved single-vehicle accidents in \hyperref[dataset:DoTA]{DoTA} \cite{DoTA} fall into this category, as spatial annotations are not provided for these cases.
+Although \hyperref[dataset:tadd]{TADD} \cite{TADD} contains relevant ego-involved collision footage for this task, it currently lacks temporal annotations for the collision start frame. \hyperref[dataset:CST-S3D]{CST-S3D} \cite{CST-S3D} to be analyzed belongs to this class.
 The third type provides spatial information of road users in each frame, facilitating a deeper understanding of movement patterns and interactions beyond basic visual features.
-The footage in DoTA \cite{DoTA} and DAD \cite{DAD} involving ego-involved collisions falls into this category.
-The datasets \cite{DoTA, DAD, CADPDataset, CarCrashDataset, TADD} previously analyzed will not be redundantly elaborated here, while their ego-involved collision footage substantively aligns with the current category.
+The collision footage between the ego and other vehicles in \hyperref[dataset:DoTA]{DoTA} \cite{DoTA} and \hyperref[dataset:DAD]{DAD} \cite{DAD} falls into this category.
+Despite their eligibility, the datasets \cite{DoTA, DAD, CADPDataset, CarCrashDataset, TADD} analyzed in previous sections are not discussed further in this section to avoid redundancy.